Redshift-binned constraints on the Hubble constant under $\Lambda$CDM, CPL, and Pad\'e cosmography: Introduction

 While these analyses report possible hints of a redshift-dependent \(H_0(z)\), they have rarely explored, within a single unified framework, which aspects of the methodology drive the observed trends.
 Our analysis fills this gap by sequentially examining the effects of cosmological parametrization, binning strategy, probe combination, and parameter-sharing assumptions, thereby clarifying how each of these ingredients --- and their interplay --- can shape the apparent evolution of \(H_0(z)\).

-We revisit this question within a unified, redshift-binned, multi-probe and multi-model framework, motivated by the recent analysis of Ref.~\cite{LopezHernandez2025}, which reported an oscillatory pattern in binned late-time determinations of $H_0$.
-We combine Pantheon+ SNe~Ia, DESI BAO, cosmic chronometers, and water megamasers, and perform a per-bin analysis of $H_0$ under three cosmological frameworks: flat $\Lambda$CDM, CPL, and Pad\'e cosmography.
-Using a common 8-bin baseline scheme, we first obtain per-bin constraints on \(H_0\) and quantify any apparent oscillatory behaviour through a simple Fourier-like parametrization.
+We revisit this question within a unified, redshift-binned, multiprobe and multimodel framework, motivated by the recent analysis of Ref.~\cite{LopezHernandez2025}, which reported an oscillatory pattern in binned late-time determinations of $H_0$.
+We combine Pantheon+ SNe~Ia, Dark Energy Spectroscopic Instrument (DESI) BAO, cosmic chronometers, and water megamasers, and perform a per-bin analysis of $H_0$ under three cosmological frameworks: flat $\Lambda$CDM, Chevallier-Polarski-Linder, and Pad\'e cosmography.
+Using a common eight-bin baseline scheme, we first obtain per-bin constraints on $H_0$ and quantify any apparent oscillatory behavior through a simple Fourier-like parameterization.
 We then investigate the robustness and possible origin of the inferred pattern by examining three aspects: (i) alternative binning choices, (ii) single-probe per-bin fits, and (iii) different global versus piecewise-constant parameter configurations for $\{H_0,\Omega_m,M,r_d\}$, which allow us to assess the role of probe-specific parameter degeneracies.

 The structure of this paper is as follows.
 Section~\ref{sec:data_method} describes the datasets, the adopted binning schemes, the cosmological models, and the statistical methodology.
 Section~\ref{sec:results} presents the baseline redshift-binned constraints on \(H_0\) and their Fourier-like characterization.
 Section~\ref{sec:Analysis} examines the robustness and interpretation of these results through alternative binning schemes, single-probe fits, and global versus piecewise-constant parameter configurations.
-Finally, Section~\ref{sec:conclusions} summarizes our conclusions and discusses their implications.
+Finally, Sec.~\ref{sec:conclusions} summarizes our conclusions and discusses their implications.